jonas-nothnagel/NLP-Project-Documents/README.md

 ---

 ## Zero Shot Classification
 Try an implementation of hugginface's Zero-Shot classification model.
-This allows to use powerful language models to classify text to new categorie without training a model.
+This allows to use powerful language models to classify text to new categories without training a model.
 ![zero_shot](./img/zero_shot.png)

 ---

 ## Web Application
-To propery communicate the findings and result to the team, a web application has been programmed and hosted with the native python library streamlit.
+To properly communicate the findings and result to the team, a web application has been programmed and hosted with the native python library streamlit.
 Please see the installation instructions to run it on your local system.
 Due to privacy concerns the app is not publicly hosted currently and has to be run on your local system.

 ---